How governing bodies will operate while schools are closed during the pandemic.

 Please be assured that if meetings are unable to proceed as a result of coronavirus, school governing bodies will not be penalised.

-Keeping records of discussions and decisions
+How should governing bodies keep records of discussions and decisions?

 The Regulations currently state that paper records of meetings must be kept, but we don’t expect any governing bodies to be taken to task on this issue given the current circumstances.